 How to remove/loosen an oxygen sensor

-It is essential to use the proper oxygen sensor socket for your particular vehicle.
+Using the proper oxygen sensor socket for your particular vehicle is essential.
 Some cars require a special oxygen sensor tool to remove them.

 Use Penetrating Oil